evgeniiaraz/wiki_project/README.md

 #### Side notes:
 1) an experiment: compare the documents retrieved when using LDA/LDA after k-Means(or another clustering algorithm)/Jered/just clustering on tf-idf depending on time it takes

+2) to future me for evaluation: TREC corpora with (topics, document, relevance); not the same collection for all topics, but overlapping